I’m afraid it’s not sexy, but it’s happening.

 - Get written confirmation of any discussed details that are not specifically written in your policy, which you feel could come under scrutiny and impact future claims.

-- Don’t auto-renew insurance policies, it’s usually the most expensive way to renew.
+- don’t auto-renew insurance policies, it’s usually the most expensive way to renew.
 Shop around and/or negotiate with your existing provider close to the end of the term.

 - Landlord insurance is tax deductible :)

-Recommended White Goods & Appliance insurance provider
+White Goods & Appliance insurance provider

-Supplier | Rating | Details | Price | |
+Supplier | Rating | Details | Price from | |

 ---|---|---|---|---|

-Please note, I try my best to keep the information of each supplier up-to-date, but you should read the T&C’s from their website for the most up-to-date information.
+Please note, I try my best to keep the information of each service up-to-date, but you should read the T&C's from their website for the most up-to-date and accurate information.

 Right, that’s all I’ve got for you on this dry-arse subject.
 But hopefully I’ve been somewhat useful, and helped you decide whether this is something you need in your life… or wish you never wasted your time researching.